All Episodes

 So Stuart Stevens, who was the chief strategist on Romney's acclaimed 2012 presidential bid, which I believe they still teach in presidential candidate staff college because it was so impressive.

-It was like clockwork that operation.
+It was like clockwork, that operation.

 Well, they just faltered a bit in the final couple of hours, but until then, everything was going great.

-So Stuart Stevens, the chief strategist on Romney's 2012 presidential bid, like Romney has vowed not to vote for Trump.
+So Stuart Stevens, the chief strategist on Romney's 2012 presidential bid, like Romney, has vowed not to vote for Trump.

-This is a sick guy, Stephen said.
+This is a sick guy, Stevens said.

 And Americans are not longing for a president who's going to go out and use ethnic slurs against people, he said.